Distant Healing of Lasers

 - "Time To Market and the Economics of Laser Development – or How to Cause Great Financial Damage without Spending Money"

 P.S.
-In the case that you expected to read something about distant healing with lasers, I would recommend to look out for a less sophisticated technology.
+In the case that you expected to read something about distant healing with lasers, I would recommend looking out for a less sophisticated technology.